Skip to main content

 Which job titles are legally protected in Germany and how does that affect the website?

 The titles "Psychotherapeut", "Psychologische Psychotherapeutin", "Kinder- und Jugendlichenpsychotherapeutin" and - since the 2020 reform - "Psychotherapeutin (approbiert)" are protected under the Psychotherapists Act (PsychThG).
 They may only be used by persons with state approbation.
 The free term "Psychotherapie" may also be used by alternative practitioners for psychotherapy (Heilpraktiker für Psychotherapie under HeilprakG) - but always with the clear addition "Heilpraktiker für Psychotherapie".
-On the website we place your exact qualification (approbation, specialist training, chamber membership with ID) prominently so that patients and health insurers can classify you unambiguously - that is both a legal obligation and the strongest trust signal.
+On the website we create a clear place for qualification, approbation, specialist training and chamber information so patients can classify the practice.
+Final review of the concrete professional information remains with the practice, chamber or specialised advice.

 What restrictions apply to advertising psychotherapy services?